-It goes without saying that, from an economic standpoint, diversification is a good idea.
+From an economic standpoint, it goes without saying that diversification is a good idea.
 If one market or strategy dips, the overall business can remain healthy.
-But this mindset of continued diversification also shapes the experiences of our employees.
+This mindset of continued diversification also shapes the experiences of our employees.
 In their own words, here’s how:

 We learn from each other

 We hire for curiosity, and the diversification of DRW makes way for that curiosity to grow.
 With teams trading varied products in many markets and developing in multiple languages, there’s a lot to be learned across the firm.
 This started in the first years of DRW, when Don Wilson would have spirited debates with employees following trades.
 Was it the right trade?
 How can we do better next time?
 Our employees still do this today in both structured and informal ways - Geek Lunches, Meetups, in-house training or just hallway conversations.